Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Conclusions

 \section{Conclusions}

 We proposed in this work a novel multiclass shape blending scheme that provides a low-dimensional representation of microstructures for both design and DL, and a data-driven multiscale design method that utilizes a hybrid of TO algorithms along with a new penalty on low diversity designs.
 By integrating these, we created a multiclass FGS design framework that encapsulates the freedom of fully aperiodic structures while featuring efficiency greater than that of typical multiscale methods.
 The key is the ability of shape blending to blur the lines between classes, creating graded designs with novel microstructures beyond the initial basis classes.
-Even with classes that are not mutually compatible or have complex features, continuous transitions between neighboring microstructures are guaranteed.
+Even with classes that have complex features or are not mutually compatible, continuous transitions between neighboring microstructures are guaranteed.

 Furthermore, feasibility constraints are incorporated into the scheme to ensure that they are naturally met.
 In this work, we use a simple measure~--~minimum feature size.
 However, defining the lower feasible bounds of each basis class outside of the optimization process means there is potential for future works to incorporate other feasibility, or even quality, metrics, such as those without cheap or tractable gradients.